About the club

-Our membership capacity is limited by the number of coaches and helpers we have, and by the space available at our three venues.
-All four branches of the club usually run close to maximum capacity and so we may operate a waiting list.
+Our membership capacity is limited by the number of coaches and helpers we have, and by the space available at our venues.
+All branches of the club usually run close to maximum capacity and so we may operate a waiting list.
 Complete our membership enquiry form to register your interest in joining.

 British Cycling and Go-Ride